CCheukKa/CCheukKa/Journal.md

 #### Perspectives in Economics midterm results released
 > *[Here](#perspectives-in-economics-midterm) is the corresponding post-exam evaluation.*
 > I got an 82%.
 I genuinely don't know what to think about it.
 Judging by the score itself, I suppose it is not too bad considering I have not studied economics before, but I wouldn't say it is too good either.
 But apparently this score is almost up by a whole SD compared to the mean.
 Going into this, I thought this course would be a major trap since those who take this course would most likely be those who had taken Economics in secondary school, but I guess the proportion of that group is smaller than I had thought(?).
 I genuinely didn't have high hopes taking this course but now I am starting to think it might not be actively harming my grades after all.
 Interesting.

+### 18-11-2022
+#### Technology obtained: Smartwatch
+> I'm unsure what actually triggered me to have this sudden urge to buy a watch, perhaps it is the [hike trip](#zhong-hike-trip-event) that will happen tomorrow, but I basically rushed and set aside time to buy one in only 2 days.
+I guess the utility of a smartwatch is really too good to not have.
+The amount of times I had to keep pulling out my phone for *Google Maps* navigation and music track changing is quite a nuisance.
+The watch I ended up deciding on is the *Galaxy Watch 5*.
+I really wanted to like and buy the *Google Pixel Watch*, but it seems that the technology is just not ready, although I do like the seamlessness it claimed to have.
+Perhaps this is also the reason why I couldn't really find many places that would sell one in Hong Kong.
+Anyway, I went to the *Samsung Experience Store* in *Tsim Sha Tsui*, 'cus y'know there really wasn't a reason not to buy from the vendor directly.
+It was $2498.
+The salesperson also said that apparently they would gift me an electronic balance for free for some reason.
+There was also this discount for a pair of $499 earbuds for an extra $99, so I was like sure why not.
+Funnily enough, either of the extra products I ended up taking home was larger than the smartwatch itself.
+It's quite comical really.
+> It has really been quite a while since I got new technology to tinker with, so perhaps I would write more about its utility once I spend time with it.
+Who knows.

 ### 20-11-2022
 #### Outline of Chinese Culture midterm results released